 BEST CHEF: GREAT LAKES

 BEST CHEF: MID-ATLANTIC

 BEST CHEF: NORTHEAST

 BEST CHEF: NORTHWEST

 WHO'S WHO OF FOOD & BEVERAGE IN AMERICA INDUCTEES

 Editor's note: Eatocracy Editor Kat Kinsman is the vice chair of the James Beard Journalism Committee, the group that oversees the journalism category's awards.
+These awards are entirely separate from the broadcast awards.
 An independent accounting firm oversees the process.